security-notes/infobyte-faraday-wiki/Vulnerabilities-Database.md

 #### Script

+This has been deprecated, CSV gets uploaded automatically on Faraday v3.

-To upload the CSV to faraday using the script go to your Faraday Server installation root directory and run:
+<del>To upload the CSV to faraday using the script go to your Faraday Server installation root directory and run:

 ```
 $ ./helpers/pushCwe.py
 ```

-Use the paramater `-c` if you have a username and password for Faraday.
+<del>Use the paramater `-c` if you have a username and password for Faraday.

 ```
 $ ./pushCwe.py -c 'http://USERNAME:PASSWORD@HOSTNAME:PORT/'
 ```

-Also, if you need add your own CSV file, put the CSV inside `$FARADAY/data/cwe.csv`.
+<del>Also, if you need add your own CSV file, put the CSV inside `$FARADAY/data/cwe.csv`.
 And run pushCWE.
 Make sure you run the `pushCwe.py` script before use and that's it!

 <a name="manually"></a>
 ### Manually Adding Templates